Contact University Police 24 hours a day, 7 days a week

 - Visit the main office walk-up window, located in Vance Hall

-- Using any of the emergency phones located in parking areas and along walkways on campus
+- Activate any of the emergency phones located in parking areas and along walkways on campus

 University Police was established by the authority vested in the Board of Trustees, and duly certified and sworn officers derive their police powers from North Carolina General Statute 116-40.5.
 The jurisdiction in which such authority can be exercised includes all property under the care, custody, or control of the university; on streets and roadways running adjacent to the campus; or beyond the jurisdiction when in continuous pursuit of offenders who have violated the law within the campus jurisdiction.